 Accelerated resource mobilization efforts and increased financing are critical to achieving the goals of the Union and enhancing ITU support for the membership.
 ITU, therefore, recognizes the need to identify the most effective ways to mobilize extrabudgetary resources, build its resource mobilization capacity and enhance its current fundraising strategy while leveraging partner inputs to complement these efforts.

-Operational efficiency, effectiveness and innovation
+Organizational and Human Resources excellence and innovation

 Enhancing operational efficiency and effectiveness enables ITU to respond to changes in the telecommunication/ICT landscape and evolving membership needs.
 ITU, therefore, aims to improve internal processes and accelerate decision-making by addressing operational inefficiencies, duplication and perceived bureaucracy, reflecting the values of transparency and accountability.
 ITU also recognizes the need to build operational effectiveness, by increasing cross-functional synergies, encouraging internal innovation, providing consistent guidance on the organization'’s scope and developing a stronger performance and talent management approach.
+The greatest resource of ITU is a skilled, motivated and dedicated workforce of the highest competence and integrity, geographically diverse and gender balanced, empowered to achieve ITU’s mission and strategic priorities though a commitment to managing the results.
+The main focus of the organization is for modernizing ITU’s human capacity, processes, procedures and tools, as well as integration and harmonization with the United Nations Common System and the values of the international civil service.
 To this end, the organization will be implementing a culture and skills transformation plan that will strengthen organizational openness, to be based on 4 main tracks: strategic planning, digital transformation, innovation and human resources management.

 ITU Results Framework